 Frank Rockhold, PhD, ScM, BA

-Dr. Rockhold is a Professor of Biostatistics and Bioinformatics at Duke University Medical Center (Scholars at Duke), Affiliate Professor of Biostatistics at Virginia Commonwealth University, and Managing Partner of HunterRockhold, Inc. His 40+-year career includes senior research positions at Lilly, Merck, and GlaxoSmithKline, where he retired as Chief Safety Officer and Senior Vice President of Global Clinical Safety and Pharmacovigilance.
+Dr. Rockhold is a Professor of Biostatistics and Bioinformatics at Duke University Medical Center, Affiliate Professor of Biostatistics at Virginia Commonwealth University, and Managing Partner of HunterRockhold, Inc. His 40+-year career includes senior research positions at Lilly, Merck, and GlaxoSmithKline, where he retired as Chief Safety Officer and Senior Vice President of Global Clinical Safety and Pharmacovigilance.
 He has also held faculty appointments at six universities.
 Dr. Rockhold served for 9 years on the board of directors of the non-profit CDISC, most recently as Chairman, and is past president of the Society for Clinical Trials.
 He is a past member of the PCORI Clinical Trials Advisory Panel and is currently on the boards of the Frontier Science and Technology Research Foundation, Datavant, and an advisor to EMA.

 Dr. Rockhold has diverse research interests and consulting experience in industry and academia including clinical trial design, data monitoring, benefit/risk, and most recently, safety and pharmacovigilance and has been a leader in the scientific community in promoting data disclosure and transparency in clinical research.
 Dr. Rockhold is widely published in major scientific journals across a wide variety of research topics.